 Think about the Titanic.
 Sank in 1912, and its steel hull’s still down there, over 100 years later.
 It’s falling apart, sure, but the cold, deep ocean slows things down compared to, say, a steel shed by the beach getting hammered by salty wind.

-The environment’s a huge player.
-Wet places, salty air, or pollution—those crank up the decay dial.
 Near the ocean, chloride from salt eats metal alive.
 I read about some steel shipwrecks off Belgium’s coast—after a century underwater, they’re still holding up better than you’d think, thanks to a crusty layer that acts like a shield.
 But stick that same steel in a humid factory town with acid rain?
 It’s toast way faster.

 Imagine a steel bridge in foggy San Francisco versus one baking in Arizona’s desert.
 The Bay’s salty mist chews through metal quicker than dry heat ever could.
 Hot-cold swings don’t help either—they crack coatings and let trouble sneak in.